Doctor Who Magazine: Comic strip

 As well as a main strip, DWM has also featured other comics strips over the years.
 In its first incarnation as Doctor Who Weekly the main strip was accompanied by a specially commissioned secondary strip exploring stories from across the Whoniverse, and a tertiary strip of reprints from other Marvel publications.
 The secondary strip continued with the transformation of the magazine into a monthly publication, finally ending in May 1982 (issue 64), albeit becoming more infrequent over the previous year.
 A tertiary strip, named 'Tales from the TARDIS', ran in Doctor Who Weekly until late April 1980 (issue 29).
 These re-used adaptations of classic works of literary science fiction previously published in Marvel Classics Comics (USA).
 In late May 1980 (issue 33), the tertiary strip returned reprinting the "Dalek Chronicles" (aka "Dalek Tapes"), a strip originally published as a one-pager in TV Century 21 as "The Daleks" (1965–1967).
 This tertiary Dalek strip ended in September 1982 (issue 68) after completing about half of the original run.
 Since 1982, other strips have appeared again from time to time.
 For instance, in the 1990s a Cyberman one-pager strip was featured on the inside cover (3 August 1994 – 8 May 1996 [issues 215–238]).
 Titled "The Cybermen", the series was set on their home planet of Mondas prior to the events of the television episode The Tenth Planet (1966).
 The TV Century 21 comic "The Daleks" was also resurrected for a short time in 1997 (12 March-30 July [issues 249–254]), drawn in the same style as the 1960s original and continuing the story from where it had left off by showing the Daleks attacking Earth.
-Other than this and since then, secondary and tertiary strips have been as rare as hen's teeth, and usually either one or two episodes.
+Other than this and since then, secondary and tertiary strips have been rare and usually either one or two episodes.